And maybe I’m a lot like you.

 I loved those years–especially the relationships I built.

-It was the happiest and most whole I’d ever been, and made me sure I could do anything.
-I came home from South Africa bursting with all I’d learned and felt myself grow, intent on continuing to forge a strong, purpose-filled life.
+It was the happiest and most whole I’d ever been, and afterward, I was intent on continuing to forge a strong, meaningful, connection-filled life.

 But for a long time, it wasn’t that easy.
-I was trying to choose a career path thoughtfully, but nothing felt as fulfilling as life and work had as a volunteer.
+I was trying to choose a career path thoughtfully, but nothing quite felt right.

 First, I went back to school and got a Master’s in Teaching English as a Second Language.
 I’d enjoyed teaching during Peace Corps, so this seemed like a natural next step.
 I liked graduate school, but when it came down to teaching every day afterward, something was missing.